Gill Furniss MP Labour Member of Parliament for Sheffield Brightside and Hillsborough

 Request that personal information you have given your consent for me to use is provided in an electronic format so it can be transferred to another data controller (also known as “data portability”)

-You may opt-out of receiving further communications form me in any medium at any time.
+You may opt-out of receiving further communications from me in any medium at any time.
 All requests to unsubscribe are dealt with promptly, and in all cases within a week.

 If you wish to exercise your rights in respect of your personal data or have any concerns about how your data is used, please contact my Data Protection Officer at: